Texas attorney general asks court to reinstate abortion measure

 In their response to the appeals court on Tuesday, Planned Parenthood and the groups which had challenged the law said there was no need to immediately reinstate the provision the state of Texas would not be harmed if the matter were resolved using the normal appeals process.

 The U.S. Fifth Circuit Court of Appeals has shown a willingness to allow abortion restrictions.
-In 2012, it allowed a law requiring women seeking an abortion to undergo a transvaginal ultrasound to go into effect, reversing a halt imposed by a lower court.
+In 2012, it reversed a halt imposed by a lower court and allowed a law to go into effect requiring women seeking an abortion to undergo a sonogram.

 Parts of the Texas law went into effect on Tuesday, including a provision that bans abortions beyond 20 weeks gestation which was not contested by Planned Parenthood and other clinics.